waldyrious/OpenAPI-Specification/proposals/002_Webhooks.md

 ## Alternatives considered

-Another option is to add a special `path` that could contain the various webhooks using the exisiting `callback` syntax but existing tools which aren't expecting this special value may not handle it well, so this option was discounted.
+Another option is to add a special `path` that could contain the various webhooks using the existing `callback` syntax but existing tools which aren't expecting this special value may not handle it well, so this option was discounted.